tanin47/tip/README.md

     * Please make sure to check it.
     * You can also set the shortcuts here.

 The sample provider script is in Ruby, so you need Ruby to run it.
-Otherwise, you can simply make your own provider as well.
+Otherwise, you can make your own provider as well.

 See how to develop the provider [here](PROVIDER.md).